openhoat/hw-logger/README.md

 ## Why another logger?

-- Easy to use : no instance, no factory, common log levels out of the box
+- Easy to use : no instance, no factory, common log levels out of the box, with error only by default for production systems
 - Easy to configure : configure once with init options, use everywhere in your project
-- Open : override the log output with any event emitter of your own, add custom log levels
+- Open : override the log output with any event emitter of your own, and add custom log levels
-- Friendly : the log format is customizable with [EJS](http://www.embeddedjs.com/) templates
+- Friendly : log format is customizable with [EJS](http://www.embeddedjs.com/) templates, w/ or w/o colors
 - [Expressjs](http://expressjs.com/) compliant : a ready-to-use express middleware is provided (logger.express)
-- Efficient : disabled log methods behave like noop function to consume less resources
+- Efficient : disabled log methods behave like noop function, allowing to consume fewer ressources

 ### Install